unicef/material-ui-currency-textfield/README.md

 ```

 ## Development

-In order to extend the components, clone the project and install dependencies.
+In order to extend the component, clone the project and install the dependencies.
 ```bash
 $ git clone https://github.com/unicef/material-ui-currency-textfield.git
 $ npm install